PencilVoid/neocities-pencilvoid/site/_gallery_items/shotgun.md

 date: 2024-04-04T00:00:00.000+1
 thumbnail-alt-text: >-
   Thumbnail for gallery item "shotgun.png".
 It depicts a bust of an anthropomorphic pine tree.
-caption: >-
-  A slightly different sona drawing.
-I tried changing the colour of his eyes to make it clearer he isn't an animal.
-I also tried messing around with some filters, which I've collated into one image for your convenience (and mine).
 pixelated-thumbnail: true
 images:
   - img1: